-Had Martha Washington been handed guidebooks with titles like What to Expect When You’re the President’s Wife and Everything You Always Wanted to Know About Being First Lady, she undoubtedly would have devoured them in an instant.
-As the wife of America’s very first president, Martha had no such etiquette manual in which to seek advice nor did she have any role models to emulate.
+Had Martha Washington been handed a guidebook with a title like Everything You Always Wanted to Know About Being the President’s Wife, she undoubtedly would have devoured it in an instant.
+As the wife of America’s very first president, Mrs. Washington had no such etiquette manual in which to seek advice nor did she have any role models to emulate.
 She was indeed on untrodden ground.
-Although the Washingtons endeavored to shun the European trappings and traditions of royalty, Martha clung to such regal practices as curtseying and allowed herself to be called “Lady Washington” in her new role as America’s most prominent woman.
+Although the Washingtons endeavored to shun the European trappings and traditions of royalty, Mrs. Washington clung to such regal practices as curtseying and allowed herself to be called “Lady Washington” in her new role as America’s most prominent woman.
 She stepped into the spotlight unwillingly at first, but eventually embraced her role as a public figure and shaped a formal position for herself that focused on coordinating social functions and hosting official state events.
-Martha thereby set the initial standards for what has continued to be a highly visible and formal role.
-Abigail Adams followed in Martha’s footsteps by maintaining the ceremonial responsibilities, but she also tread her own path by serving as an active political advisor to her husband.
-Abigail’s influence on the president prompted many to dub her “Mrs. President.”
+Mrs. Washington thereby set the initial standards for what has continued to be a highly visible and formal role.
+Abigail Adams followed in Mrs. Washington’s footsteps by maintaining the ceremonial responsibilities, but she also tread her own path by serving as an active political advisor to her husband.
+Mrs. Adams’ influence on the president prompted many to dub her “Mrs. President.”
 Dolley Madison sashayed into her role as primary White House hostess accompanied by a natural instinct for gracious entertaining and was thrilled to serve not only during her husband’s administration, but also during that of the widowed Thomas Jefferson.
-As the grand dame of Washington society, the vivacious Dolley was exalted by many as “Lady Presidentress.”
+As the grand dame of Washington society, the vivacious Mrs. Madison was exalted by many as “Lady Presidentress.”
 Such grandiose titles were abandoned following the election of the first log cabin president Andrew Jackson in 1829, whose populist campaign launched a rising tide of democratic values that spurned formalities and promoted a more sincere focus toward humility.
 Presidential wives were no longer given titles, but simply called “Mrs. Jackson” and “Mrs. Harrison.”
-Thus, the designated titles assigned to the wives of America’s presidents, as well as the duties executed by them, have both evolved dramatically over the years beginning with the ambiguous role and expectations imposed on Martha Washington and culminating with the most ambitious of objectives pursued by Hillary Rodham Clinton.
+Thus, the designated titles assigned to the wives of America’s presidents, as well as the duties executed by them, have both evolved dramatically over the years beginning with the ambiguous role and expectations imposed on Martha Washington and culminating with the most ambitious of objectives pursued by Eleanor Roosevelt and Hillary Rodham Clinton.

 The first ladies began to peer beyond the wall of expectations thrust on them and break the barriers of their traditional social duties in the twentieth century when progressive women like Helen Taft and Lou Hoover recognized a goldmine of opportunities inherent in their unique positions.
 Both women exploited their standing to advocate for disenfranchised groups such as immigrants, factory workers, and women.
 In 1933 Eleanor Roosevelt raised the bar of expectations into the stratosphere for future first ladies by completely transforming the role into a position focused on communication, social activism, and political partnership.
-As a woman with a vision and an independent mind, Eleanor dedicated herself to ambitious campaigns aimed at expanding basic human rights not only at home, but also abroad.
-Though a number of Eleanor’s predecessors had actively advised their husbands, including Abigail Adams and Edith Wilson, none had served as the president’s partner as publically as Eleanor.
-Eleanor not only spoke on her husband’s behalf at the Democratic National Convention, she also traveled the globe as a presidential ambassador and served in an appointed government position as the director of the Office of Civil Defense.
+As a woman with a vision and an independent mind, Mrs. Roosevelt dedicated herself to ambitious campaigns aimed at expanding basic human rights not only at home, but also abroad.
+Though a number of Mrs. Roosevelt’s predecessors had actively advised their husbands, including Abigail Adams and Edith Wilson, none had served as the president’s partner as publically as Mrs. Roosevelt.
+Mrs. Roosevelt not only spoke on her husband’s behalf at the Democratic National Convention, she also traveled the globe as a presidential ambassador and served in an appointed government position as the director of the Office of Civil Defense.

 “Vote for me and get two for the price of one” was the promise made by Bill Clinton on the campaign trail in 1992, implying that his wife Hillaryan experienced lawyer who had continued her career during Clinton’s tenure as governor of Arkansaswould work for Americans as hard as he would.
 And work she did.
-Hillary served not only as a close presidential adviser, but also as leader of the committee charged with overhauling healthcare.
-Hillary’s determined efforts advocating for universal healthcare, as well as for children’s issues and women’s rights around the world, whet her appetite for a higher-level role in public service.
-During her husband’s last year as president, Hillary blazed a completely new trail by becoming the first first lady to run for and win public office, that of senator for New York.
-Hillary proved her political ambitions did not end as senator, however, and she ran an historic and compelling race for the Democratic presidential nomination in 2008.
-Though Hillary was not the first woman to seek our nation’s highest officethat distinction belongs to Victoria Woodhull who ran for president as the nominee of the Equal Rights Party in 1872Hillary was the first to launch a viable campaign and to win a presidential primary.
-Though Hillary conceded the party nomination to her competitor Barack Obama, her revolutionary campaign awakened the imaginations of Americans from all walks of life and triggered a profound paradigm shift that has forced us all to believe that a woman can finally one day be called “Madame President.”
-The ramifications of Hillary’s campaign are indeed as far-reaching as the light shining through that “highest, hardest glass ceiling,” which Hillary proclaimed to be now “shattered with about 18 million cracks.”
+Mrs. Clinton served not only as a close presidential adviser, but also as leader of the committee charged with overhauling healthcare.
+Mrs. Clinton’s determined efforts advocating for universal healthcare, as well as for children’s issues and women’s rights around the world, whet her appetite for a higher-level role in public service.
+During her husband’s last year as president, Mrs. Clinton blazed a completely new trail by becoming the first first lady to run for and win public office, that of senator for New York.
+Mrs. Clinton proved her political ambitions did not end as senator, however, and she ran an historic and compelling race for the Democratic presidential nomination in 2008.
+Though Mrs. Clinton was not the first woman to seek our nation’s highest officethat distinction belongs to Victoria Woodhull who ran for president as the nominee of the Equal Rights Party in 1872Mrs.
+Clinton was the first to launch a viable campaign and to win a presidential primary.
+Though Mrs. Clinton conceded the party nomination to her competitor Barack Obama, her revolutionary campaign awakened the imaginations of Americans from all walks of life and triggered a profound paradigm shift that has forced us all to believe that a woman can finally one day be called “Madame President.”
+That paradigm shift has supported not only Mrs. Clinton’s return to the campaign trail as she seeks the Democratic nomination in 2016, but also the presidential bid of another female candidate, Republican Carly Fiorina.

 What do you think about the title “first lady?”
 Should Americans consider a change?
 What would you recommend?